Getting from A-Z: travel and transport advice for those with mobility difficulties

-On mainline trains there is space for wheelchairs, and the train company’s Disabled People’s Protection Policy ensures that disabled people’s rights are protected.
-Many people with disabilities and mobility issues can use the UK’s rail services independently now, however it is recommended to get in touch before travelling to book assistance if you will need extra help to get around stations or to get on and off the trains.
+On mainline trains, there is space for wheelchairs, and the train company’s Disabled People’s Protection Policy ensures that disabled people’s rights are protected.
+Many people with disabilities and mobility issues can use the UK’s rail services independently now, however, it is recommended to get in touch before travelling to book assistance if you will need extra help to get around stations or to get on and off the trains.

 As for train stations themselves, Network Rail is investing a great deal in their Access for All scheme, whereby they are improving accessibility by introducing ramps and lifts.
-They are keeping track of which stations are due work, are currently being worked on, and are finished using their A-Z of station improvements.
+They are keeping track of which stations are due repairs and upgrades, are currently being worked on, and are finished using their A-Z of station improvements.
 If a station you need to know about isn’t there, you can search for the station’s list of facilities using National Rail Enquiries’ search tool.

 Disabled Persons Railcard

 National Rail offers 1/3 off rail fares to those who own a Disabled Persons Railcard, and also one other adult travelling with them.
 It costs £20 to purchase one for a year, and £54 to purchase one for three years.
 There are also exclusive offers and competitions for cardholders.

 There are a number of eligibility criteria that need to be met, details of which are on their website.
 Apply online or download the application form and send by post.